RKelln/Sound_Escapes/Suzy/final/README.md

 ## Licence

-Robbie's Hobbies visuals and code is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+_Robbie's Hobbies_ visuals and code is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Please note that footage and code from other people and projects are licenced under their own licence.
+This includes the audio and composition for _Robbie's Hobbies_ that are licenced separately, copyright Spectrum Music and Suzy Wilde, respectively.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.

-Please note, the audio for Robbie's Hobbies and the composition are licenced separately, copyright Spectrum Music and Suzy Wilde, respectively.